soccerthomas/applied-ai-system-project/reflection.md

 **a.
 Initial design**

 - Briefly describe your initial UML design.
+My initial UML design had classes such as Pet, Task, Scheduler, and User.
+The Pet class was responsible for storing information about each pet like name, type, and age.
+The Task class handled activities such as walks, feeding, or vet visits.
+The Scheduler class was responsible for organizing tasks and making sure they were assigned at appropriate times.
+The User class represented the person using the app and connected all the pets and tasks together.
 - What classes did you include, and what responsibilities did you assign to each?
+Yes, my design changed during implementation.
+At first, I had the Scheduler directly manage all task details, but I realized it was better to let the Task class handle more of its own data.
+This made the code more organized and easier to manage.
+I made this change to improve clarity and keep responsibilities separated.

 **b.
 Design changes**

 - Did your design change during implementation?
+Yes, my design changed during implementation.
+This made the code more organized and easier to manage.
+I made this change to improve clarity and keep responsibilities separated
 - If yes, describe at least one change and why you made it.
+At first, I had the Scheduler directly manage all task details, but I realized it was better to let the Task class handle more of its own data.
 ---

 ## 2. Scheduling Logic and Tradeoffs